Aviation Safety Policies Require Review, Didn't You Know?

 - Best in class checklists.

-I believe an aviation safety policy checklist is more useful as the safety manager doesn't have to wade through paragraphs of often wordy and meaningless text to get to the point.
+I believe an aviation safety policy checklist is more useful when reviewing safety policies.
+The safety manager doesn't have to wade through paragraphs of often wordy and meaningless guidance material to get to the point.

 Aviation safety policy checklists are as simple as going down the list and saying:

 - No, that is a good idea and we'll add it; or